project-oak/oak/README.md

     *   arg1: Count N of handles provided
     *   return 0: Status of operation

--   `channel_read: (i64, i32, i32, i32) -> i32`: Reads a single message from the
+-   `channel_read: (i64, i32, i32, i32, i32, i32, i32) -> i32`: Reads a single
-    specified channel, and sets the size of the message in the location provided by arg 3.
-If the destination buffer is not large enough for the entire message, then no data will be read and a `BUFFER_TOO_SMALL` status will be returned.
+    message and associated channel handles from the specified channel, setting the size of the data in the location provided by arg 3, and the count of returned handles in the location provided by arg 6.
+If the provided spaces for data (args 1 and 2) or handles (args 4 and 5) are not large enough for the read operation, then no data will be returned and either `BUFFER_TOO_SMALL` or `HANDLE_SPACE_TOO_SMALL` will be returned; in either case, the required sizes will be returned in the spaces provided by args 3 and 6.

     *   arg 0: Handle to channel receive half
     *   arg 1: Destination buffer address
     *   arg 2: Destination buffer size in bytes
     *   arg 3: Address of a 4-byte location that will receive the number of bytes in the message (as a little-endian u32).
+    *   arg 4: Destination handle array buffer (to receive little-endian i64 values)
+    *   arg 5: Destination handle array count
+    *   arg 6: Address of a 4-byte location that will receive the number of handles retrieved with the message (as a little-endian u32)
     *   return 0: Status of operation

     Similar to
     [`zx_channel_read`](https://fuchsia.dev/fuchsia-src/zircon/syscalls/channel_read)
     in Fuchsia.

--   `channel_write: (i64, i32, i32) -> i32`: Writes a single message to the
+-   `channel_write: (i64, i32, i32, i32, i32) -> i32`: Writes a single message
-    specified channel.
+    to the specified channel, together with any associated handles.

     *   arg 0: Handle to channel send half
     *   arg 1: Source buffer address holding message
     *   arg 2: Source buffer size in bytes
+    *   arg 3: Source handle array (of little-endian i64 values)
+    *   arg 4: Source handle array count
     *   return 0: Status of operation

     Similar to